Adaptive joint distribution learning: Introduction

 \section{Introduction}

-Embedding of (conditional) distributions in reproducing kernel Hilbert spaces (RKHS) has a long-standing tradition \citep{berlinetthomas-agnan04}.
-It has been shown to be a highly effective machine learning technique in finite samples, with improved properties over local approaches used in extant nonparametric regressions \citep{gruenewaelderetal12}.
-Traditional embedding of distributions in RKHS is elegant and easily applied, and can be motivated from many different directions.
-For instance, \citet{gruenewaelderetal12} make a connection to the seminal vector-regression framework of \citet{micchellipontil05}, \citet{parkmuandet20} construct it from a measure-theoretic point of view, while \citet{songetal09} and \citet{klebanovschustersullivan20} derive it from operator theory.
+Most empirical applications in data science have a formulation that depends on an unknown probability distribution.
+For instance, linear regression can be viewed as an approximation of the conditional expectation of the response variables given covariates, and classification can be viewed as the task of minimizing the unknown probability of assigning a wrong label to a variable.
+Both of these applications, and many others, have in common that they approximate expectations with respect to the unknown, joint stationary distribution through sample averages.
+If conditional distributions were available on top of sample averages, empirical researchers could assess marginal effects and even complicated questions such as causality.
+However, there is no canonical model for conditional distributions based only on sample averages, and the literature has accordingly developed nonparametric locally smoothed and sieve estimators \citet{liracine06,grenander81}.
+An attractive alternative to the aforementioned models is the embedding of conditional probability distributions in reproducing kernel Hilbert spaces (RKHS).
+This technique has a long-standing tradition starting from covariance operators \citet{berlinetthomas-agnan04}, and kernel mean embedding \citet{fukumizubachjorddan04,smolagrettonlescholkopf07,songetal09, songfukumizugretton13}.
+It has been shown to be a highly effective machine learning technique in finite samples, with improved properties over local approaches used in extant nonparametric regressions \citet{gruenewaelderetal12}.
+Traditional embedding of distributions in RKHS is elegant and easily applied, and can be motivated from many different angles.
+For instance, the work \citet{gruenewaelderetal12} connects conditional mean embedding to the seminal vector-regression framework of \citet{micchellipontil05}.
+In \citet{parkmuandet20}, the RKHS embedding is constructed from a measure-theoretic point of view, while \citet{songetal09} and \citet{klebanovschustersullivan20} derive it from operator theory.

-However, the above-mentioned approaches suffer from several conceptual problems.
-They involve assumptions that are difficult to test.
-Estimates of probabilities are not guaranteed to be non-negative, and they are not normalized, rendering the RKHS distribution embedding problematic in many different situations of empirical work.
+However, all of the above-mentioned approaches suffer from several conceptual problems.
+They involve assumptions concerning inverse operators that are difficult to test.
+Estimates of probabilities may become negative, and they are not normalized, rendering the RKHS distribution embedding framework problematic in many different situations of empirical work.
 A conditional covariance matrix estimated with traditional RKHS distribution embedding, for instance, is not guaranteed to be positive semidefinite, and for higher dimensions in particular is unlikely to be.
+Likewise, widespread classification loss functions such as the logistic loss function, become difficult to handle in the face of non-normalized and negative probabilities.